KnyshBohdan/my_obsidian/Calculus/Integral Calculus/Integral Calculus.md

 - [[Differential Calculus]]: The other main branch of calculus, focused on rates of change.
 - [[Multivariable Calculus]]: Extends single-variable calculus to functions of several variables.
-- [[Vector Calculus]]: Deals with vector fields and is used in electromagnetism and fluid dynamics.
+- [[Calculus/Multivariable Calculus/Vector Calculus/Vector Calculus]]: Deals with vector fields and is used in electromagnetism and fluid dynamics.
 - [[Lebesgue Integration]]: A generalization of the Riemann integral, allowing for a broader class of integrable functions.
 - [[Fourier Analysis]]: Uses integrals to transform functions into their constituent frequencies.
 - [[Calculus]]